Bill Clinton Fast Facts - KTVZ

 March 6, 2020 – In “Hillary,” a new documentary that traces the former first lady’s life and career, Clinton says he feels “terrible” that the affair has “unfairly” defined Lewinsky’s life.

-October 14, 2021 – Clinton’s doctors tell CNN that two days earlier he was admitted to the University of California Irvine Medical Center’s intensive care unit to be treated for a urinary tract infection that spread to his bloodstream.
+October 12, 2021 – Clinton is admitted to the University of California Irvine Medical Center’s intensive care unit to be treated for a urinary tract infection that spread to his bloodstream.
+He is released from the hospital on October 17.

 The-CNN-Wire